 The surface slopes of the site vicinity developed from our LiDAR analysis and shown on Figure 4 range from near-level to over 100-percent.
-For the proposed residence location, the slope gradients averaged 22.7 percent.
+For the proposed residence location, the calculated slope gradient averaged 27.2 percent.
 The limiting steep slope gradients for development considerations according to the Weber County Code is 25-percent (Weber County Code, 2019).
-No instances of slope movement on the site were observed during our site evaluation.
+Although no instances of slope movement on the site were observed during our site evaluation, the Slope Cross Section A-A' shown on Figure 12, was drawn for our slope stability analysis included in Section 7.0 of this report.